snap-one/docs-driverworks-fundamentals/source/includes/22_driver_agents/_1-DRIVERAGENTS.md

 Beginning with O.S.
-Release 3.1.3, the DriverWorks SDK provides a stable enough platform for developing Control4 Agents in addition to device drivers.
+Release 3.1.3, the DriverWorks SDK provides a stable enough platform for developing [Control4 Agents][1] in addition to device drivers.
 DriverWorks Agents provide third-party Driver Developers the ability to create agents which can be loaded into projects and used in customer homes.

 ### Creating an Agent from an Existing Driver